National Social Investment Program

-The National Social Investment Program of Nigeria is a social welfare initiative created by the Federal government of Nigeria in 2015 under the direction of the National Social Investment Office.
-The Program was created to ensure a more equitable distribution of resources to vulnerable populations, including children, youth, and women.
-Under President Muhammadu Buhari, the office has created four programs to address poverty and help increase economic development.
-The N-Power (Nigeria) program provides young Nigerians with job training, education, as well as a monthly stipend of 30,000 Nigerian naira (US$83.33).
-The Conditional Cash Transfer Program (CCT) directly supports impoverished apprentices by providing no-strings-attached cash, helping students buy necessities while providing key education for their integration in the job market.
-The Government Enterprise and Empowerment Program (GEEP) is a micro-lending investment program targeting entrepreneurs with a focus on young people and women.
-This program provides loans to its beneficiaries, helping reduce the start-up costs of business ventures in Nigeria.
-Finally, the Home Grown School Feeding Program (HGSF) is the one way the government is attempting to increase school enrollment by providing meals to students, particularly those in poor and food-insecure regions.
-The program works in conjunction with local farms to sustain the economy and its farmers yet prepare affordable meals to scholars.
+The National Social Investment Program of Nigeria is a social welfare initiative launched by the federal government of Nigeria in 2015.
+The program, overseen by the National Social Investment Office, aims to promote equitable resource distribution to vulnerable populations, such as children, youth, and women.
+Under President Muhammadu Buhari's administration, four key programs have been implemented to mitigate the effects of poverty and foster economic development.

+The N-Power (Nigeria) program offers young Nigerians job training, education, and a monthly stipend of 30,000 Nigerian naira (US$83.33).
+The Conditional Cash Transfer Program (CCT) provides financial assistance to impoverished individuals to support their basic needs and education.

+The Government Enterprise and Empowerment Program (GEEP) is a micro-lending investment program targeting entrepreneurs, with a particular focus on young people and women.
+These loans are intended to offset some of the startup costs of business ventures in Nigeria.

+Lastly, the Home Grown School Feeding Program (HGSF) is an initiative to broaden school enrollment by providing meals to students, especially those in poor and food-insecure regions.
+The program works with local farms to support the economy and its farmers while preparing affordable meals for scholars.